-Through April 20, 2022, Experian, TransUnion and Equifax will offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com to help you protect your financial health during the sudden and unprecedented hardship caused by COVID-19.
+Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 In this article:

-- Missing a bill payment 30 days or more late
+- Making a bill payment 30 days or more late

-- Maxing out all your credit cards
+- Maxing out one (or all) of your credit cards

-- Declaring bankruptcy
+- Filing bankruptcy

 How Your Credit Score Is Calculated

 The accuracy and sophistication of credit score simulators can vary, but all of them consider the multiple factors that influence your credit scores: